EarthSciML/EarthSciMLBase.jl/docs/src/simulator.md

 The equations above don't really have any physical meaning, but they include two state variables, some parameters, and a constant.
 There is also a variable `windspeed` which is "observed" based on the parameters, rather than being a state variable, which will be important later.
-Also, note that we have the coordinates `lat`, `lon`, and `lev` (for latitude, longitude, and vertical level number), which we define as global variables using for example `lat = GlobalScope(lat)`.
-This is important for things to work correctly below.

 ## Operator